djagerif/comfort2mqtt/DOCS.md

 ```
 comfort2mqtt/alarm/set - sent from Home Assistant, DISARM, ARMED_HOME, ARMED_NIGHT, ARMED_VACATION or ARMED_AWAY
 comfort2mqtt/alarm/refresh - sent from Home Assistant, <Key> triggers a complete object refresh
+comfort2mqtt/alarm/battery_update - sent from Home Assistant, <id> triggers a battery update query 'D?id01 and D?id02
+                                    id's 1,33-37 are supported for Main and Slaves when ARM CPU is detected.

 comfort2mqtt/input<1 to 96>/set - 1 for open/active, 0 for closed/inactive.
 Settable if zone is a Virtual input
 comfort2mqtt/input<129 to 248>/set